How to Stream from iPad to TV Free — No Apple TV

 Both your iPad and your TV (or streaming device like Chromecast, Roku, or Fire TV Stick) must be on the same Wi-Fi network.
 When you open CastBrowser, it automatically scans your local network and discovers all available casting devices.

-Browse Any Website and Find a Video
+Browse a Compatible Website and Find a Video

 Cast the Video to Your TV